brimdata/zed/zng/docs/zng-over-json.md

         ...
 }
 ```
-where `<name1>` etc are JSON strings and `<type1>` etc are ZNG types as
+where `<name1>` etc. are JSON strings and `<type1>` etc. are ZNG types as
 defined above.

 ### Value Encoding

-The primitive values comprising an arbitrary complex ZNG data value are encoded
+The primitive values comprising an arbitrarily complex ZNG data value are encoded
-as a JSON array of strings mixed with nested JSON arrays where the nested structure
+as a JSON array of strings mixed with nested JSON arrays whose structure
-of these arrays conform with the nested structure of the value's schema as follows:
+conforms to the nested structure of the value's schema as follows:
 * each record, array, and set is encoded as a JSON array of its composite values,
 * a union is encoded as a string of the form '<selector:<value>>' where `selector`
 is an integer string representing the positional index in the union's list of